The importance of stopping the bleeding not only applies to physical trauma but also to the spiritual wounds we sustain in life.

 These new realizations extended into another pivotal component of healing: putting boundaries in place for ourselves.
 And what I discovered is that setting a boundary on myself is similar to applying a tourniquet to a wound in order to stop the bleeding.

 What do I mean by that?
 Well, think about an EMT who comes upon the victim of a car accident who is trapped inside the vehicle.
 While the rescue team works on extrication, the victim is writhing in pain from a broken femur.
 Looking further down the leg, though, the EMT notices an arterial bleed.
-Even though the broken femur is what’s causing the excruciating pain, the EMT must apply a tourniquet in order to stop the bleeding before the deeper, more serious injury can be addressed.
+Even though the broken femur is what’s causing the excruciating pain, the EMT must apply a tourniquet in order to stop the bleeding before the deeper, more painful injury can be addressed.

 It’s the same with spiritual wounds.

 We can’t address the root causes of our issues until we “stop the bleeding”—until we put an end to poor choices about our behaviors and habits.

 In our REBOOT courses, we have a name for these unwise, self-medicating behaviors: “go-to painkillers.”